GraemePerrins/LEDLamp/README.md

 Create a fantastic 3D printed led strip lamp that uses an Arduino Nano to create different coloured patterns on a 60 led strip using the FastLed library.
 See the project *FinishedLamp* folder for photos and a video of the completed lamp.

 The lamp shell, base and led tower are all 3D printed and the FreeCad model files are included so you can easily modify them as needed.
-The default models will create a Cylinderical lamp with an external double helix pattern that is xx cm tall and approx 10 cm in diameter.
+The default models will create a Cylinderical lamp with an external double helix pattern that is approx 21.5 cm tall and approx 10 cm in diameter.

 **Printing**: